procore/documentation/other_procore_apis/bim_web_viewer.md

 #### Description

 Moves camera to fit the axis-aligned bounding box of the entire model.
 Does not take into account current camera position, i.e. will always give you the same view regardless of where the camera is currently.

+As of v5.1.0, `zoomToGlobal` will zoom to the "refined global bounding box" in which "space junk" has been eliminated.
+Space junk is loosely defined as objects which are far from all other objects in the model and distort the global bounding box dramatically.

+Performance Note: the execution time for eliminating space junk scales with the number of meshnodes in the model.
+Mostly this cost is incurred at load time, but will be incurred the first time `zoomToGlobal` is called if a `bcfCamera` option was provided.

 #### Parameters